-An increasingly competitive market makes it impossible for a company to stay ahead if it doesn't present something new to its target audience.
+Increasingly competitive markets make it impossible for a company to stay ahead if it doesn’t present something new to its target audience.
 Entrepreneurs consider brand extension strategies to increase their market share, become more innovative, and create a new product category.
-It’s a critical step that helps boost business and engage new leads.
+It’s a critical step that helps boost their business and engage new leads.

 To implement this technique successfully, brands need to study and analyze new trends.
-With the help of research, companies try to figure out the new wants and needs of their prospective customers so that they can create a product that will satisfy these requirements.
-Afterward, they strive to create a necessary product that will be sold easier under the name of an established company’s name and remain in high demand.
+With the help of research, companies try to figure out the wants and needs of their prospective customers to create a product that will satisfy these requirements.
+Afterward, they strive to create a product that will be sold under an established company’s name and remain in high demand.

-With the help of the brand extension, companies present products that are accepted by customers.
-Nowadays the strategy is popular because businesses can assess their opportunities in new product categories, find out how relevant and appealing their brands are, and define resource requirements.
+With the help of brand extension strategies, companies can present products that their customers accept.
+Nowadays, the tactic is popular because businesses can assess their opportunities in new product categories, determine how relevant and appealing their brands are, and define the resource requirements.

 Now that you know the reasons why many firms use a brand extension, let’s review the advantages of this technique.

 It’s worth noting that brand extension helps upscale your business in various ways.
-Since the number of competitors in the market is constantly increasing, the brand should prepare various strategies to stay ahead.
+Since the number of competitors in the market is constantly increasing, brands should prepare multiple strategies to stay ahead.

-To gain revenue, companies create new products, provide a better customer experience, present some innovations or new services.
-When you decide to extend your company and create a product or service, it can be related or unrelated to the business you are in.
-Brands often leverage brand extension because it
+Companies can create new products, provide better customer experiences, present some innovations or new services to gain revenue.
+When you decide to extend your company and create a product or service, it can be related or unrelated to your business.
+Brands often leverage brand extension because it can:

-- helps launch new products in new categories easier;
+- help launch products in new categories seamlessly;

-- enables brands to meet customers’ needs and wants;
+- enable brands to meet their customers’ needs and wants;

-- encourages customers to try a new product from a loved and trusted brand;
+- encourage customers to try a new product from a trusted brand;

-- reduces the risks of customers because they can purchase different products from established reliable brands;
+- reduce the risks for customers because they can purchase different products from reliable brands;

-- provides consumers with a bigger variety of products;
+- provide consumers with a greater variety of products;

-As you’ve noticed there is a list of reasons why a brand should consider a brand extension.
-Now let’s review its types.
+As you’ve noticed, there is a list of reasons why a company should consider implementing brand extension.
+Now let’s review the types of this tactic.